 I’ve tried countless bowls, grilled platters, and wholesome bakes.
 I’ve learned that a modern halal restaurant can be so much more than just its halal certification.
 It can be a place of culinary innovation, a champion of fresh produce, and a space where you can nourish your body without compromising on flavor or your values.
 This list is the result of that journey.
 It features five of my absolute favorite healthy halal restaurants that I personally go back to again and again.

-1. The Good Boys (Tai Seng) - Healthy Halal Food for Meat Lovers
+1. The Good Boys (Tai Seng) -Healthy Halal Dining for Meat Lovers

 Nearest MRT: Tai Seng (CC11) – 4 min walk